Search The Archive

 A memorial page honouring Richard Walton can be visited online at the Canadian Virtual War Memorial.

-Edgar Cecil Warren was born in Liverpool, England in January, 1888, Prior to the war he emigrated to Canada and enlisted in September, 1914, part of the First Contingent that sailed in October, 1914.
-Warren served with the 1st Divisional Supply Column until January, 1917 when was discharged to take a commission with 1st Battalion, London Regiment (Royal Fusiliers).
+Edgar Cecil Warren was born in Liverpool, England, in January 1888.
+Prior to the war he immigrated to Canada and enlisted in September 1914, part of the First Contingent that sailed in October 1914.
+Warren served with the 1st Divisional Supply Column until January 1917 when he was discharged to take a commission with 1st Battalion, London Regiment (Royal Fusiliers).
 Edgar Warren was killed May 3, 1917.
 The collection currently consists of twelve letters and two photographs.

 Sergeant Ralph Beverly Watson (a.k.a.
 Joseph Ralph Watson), Canadian Army Medical Corps, was the author of the 1918 book Letters of a Canadian Stretcher Bearer.
 The book's letters, along with more information on Sgt.
 Watson, can be found in the Special Items Collections section of the website.